ShivamXD6/Optimize-Windows/README.md

 1. Now Restart into Boot Selection Menu (By Pressing F12, F9, or ESC Repeatedly).
 2. Select your USB Drive.
 3. Now you'll see some commands running.
-4. Select Your Language, Region and Windows Version.
+4. Select Your Language, Region and Select Windows Pro Version.

 > [!NOTE]
 > If you don't see many Windows versions, click **Back** once, then click **Next** again.
 This should display all available Windows versions.